PanagiotisDataHub/Power_BI_Project_AdventureWorks_Report/README.md

 # 📊 Power BI Project: AdventureWorks Sales Report

-This Power BI dashboard was created as part of the [**Maven Analytics Power BI Course**](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/), using the AdventureWorks dataset.
+This Power BI dashboard was created as part of the [Maven Analytics Power BI Course](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/), using the AdventureWorks dataset.
+The dataset simulates sales data from a global retail company specializing in bicycles, accessories, and related equipment.
 The goal was to apply real-world reporting skills and build an executive-ready dashboard covering core sales KPIs and visual exploration.

 ## 🌐 Live Report
 👉 [View interactive Power BI report](https://app.powerbi.com/groups/me/reports/ef034a5d-ea83-47d9-9751-43b168a6c4e0/66e8c2355062e6c0204c?experience=power-bi)